sailpoint-oss/developer.sailpoint.com/products/idn/docs/getting-started/authentication.md

 5. Once authentication is successful, IdentityNow issues an authorization code back to the web app.

-6. The web app submits an **OAuth 2.0 Token Request** to IdentityNow in the form:
+6. The web app submits an **OAuth 2.0 Token Request** to IdentityNow in this form:

    ```text
    POST https://{tenant}.api.identitynow.com/oauth/token?grant_type=authorization_code&client_id={client-id}&client_secret={client-secret}&code={code}&redirect_uri={redirect-url}
    ```

-   >**Note**: the token endpoint URL is `{tenant}.api.identitynow.com`, while the authorize URL is `{tenant}.identitynow.com`.
-Be sure to use the correct URL when setting up your webapp to use this flow.
+   >**Note**: the token endpoint URL is `{tenant}.api.identitynow.com`, but the authorize URL is `{tenant}.identitynow.com`.
+Use the correct URL when you are setting up your webapp to use this flow.

 7. IdentityNow validates the token request and submits a response.
-If successful, the response will contain a JWT `access_token`.
+If the request is successful, the response will contain a JWT `access_token`.

-The query parameters in the OAuth 2.0 token request for the Authorization Code grant are as follows:
+These are the query parameters in the OAuth 2.0 token request for the Authorization Code grants:

 | Key           | Description                                                  |
 | ------------- | ------------------------------------------------------------ |